logicalclocks/hops-examples/README.md

 mvn package
 ```

-Generates a jar for each module which can then either be used to create HopsWorks jobs (Spark/Flink) or execute Hive queries remotely.
+Generates a jar for each module which can then either be used to create Hopsworks jobs (Spark/Flink) or execute Hive queries remotely.

 # Helper Libraries
 Hops Examples makes use of **Hops**, a set of Java and Python libraries which provide developers with tools that make programming on Hops easy. *Hops* is automatically made available to all Jobs and Notebooks, without the user having to explicitely import it.
-Detailed documentation on Hops is available [here](https://github.com/hopshadoop/hops-util).
+Detailed documentation on Hops is available [here](https://github.com/logicalclocks/hops-util).

 # Spark
 ## Structured Streaming with Kafka and HopsFS
-To help you get started, [StructuredStreamingKafka](https://github.com/hopshadoop/hops-examples/blob/master/spark/src/main/java/io/hops/examples/spark/kafka/StructuredStreamingKafka.java) show how to build a Spark application that produces and consumes messages from Kafka and also persists it both in [Parquet](https://parquet.apache.org/) format and in plain text to HopsFS.
+To help you get started, [StructuredStreamingKafka](https://github.com/logicalclocks/hops-examples/blob/master/spark/src/main/java/io/hops/examples/spark/kafka/StructuredStreamingKafka.java) show how to build a Spark application that produces and consumes messages from Kafka and also persists it both in [Parquet](https://parquet.apache.org/) format and in plain text to HopsFS.
 The example makes use of the latest Spark-Kafka [API](https://spark.apache.org/docs/2.2.0/structured-streaming-kafka-integration.html).
-To run the example, you need to provide the following parameters when creating a Spark job in HopsWorks:
+To run the example, you need to provide the following parameters when creating a Spark job in Hopsworks:

 ```
 Usage: <type>(producer|consumer)